s-victor/TinyPedal/docs/customization.md

     font_weight
 Acceptable value: `normal` or `bold`.

+    enable_auto_font_offset
+Automatically adjust font vertical offset based on font geometry for better vertical alignment, and sould give good result in most case.
+This option is enabled by default.
+Set `false` to disable.

     font_offset_vertical
-Set font vertical offset.
-Default value is `0`, which APP will automatically adjust vertical offset based on font geometry, and should work for most case.
-By manually setting negative value will offset font upward, and position value for downward.
+Manually set font vertical offset.
+Default value is `0`.
+Negative value will offset font upward, and position value for downward.
+This option only takes effect when `enable_auto_font_offset` is set to `false`.

     bar_padding
 Set widget edge padding value that multiplies & scales with `font_size`.
 Default is `0.2` for most widgets.